AFLplusplus/AFLplusplus/qemu_mode/README.md

 CompareCoverage is a sub-instrumentation with effects similar to laf-intel.

-The option that enables QEMU CompareCoverage is AFL_COMPCOV_LEVEL.
+The environment variable that enables QEMU CompareCoverage is AFL_COMPCOV_LEVEL.
 There is also ./libcompcov/ which implements CompareCoverage for *cmp functions (splitting memcmp, strncmp, etc. to make these conditions easier solvable by afl-fuzz).